paluh/ansible-augeas/README.md

   - `command`
       - required: false
       - choices: [`set`, `rm`, `match`]
       - description: Whether given path should be modified, removed or matched.
 Command "match" passes results through "result" attribute - every item on this list is an object with "label" and "value" (check second example below).
-Other commands returns true if case of any modification (so this value is always equal to "changed" attribue - this make more sens in case of bulk execution)
+Other commands returns true in case of any modification (so this value is always equal to "changed" attribue - this make more sens in case of bulk execution)
   - `path`:
       - required: false
       -  description: Variable path.